 His artistic development is founded, just as his interpretations, on the aspiration of a lasting significance.
 In addition to his involvement with the classical repertoire, Mr. Schimpf regularly takes a stand for modern and contemporary music.
 Over the past several years he has been responsible for about 30 premiere performances of solo and chamber music works.

 Born in Göttingen in 1981, Alexander Schimpf graduated from his studies with Wolfgang Manz and Bernd Glemser.
-Later on, Pianists Cécile Ousset and Janina Fialkowska were his patrons.
-Since 2009, under the labels of GENUIN and Oehms classics, three solo-CDs with, amongst others, the works of Beethoven, Schubert, Brahms, Debussy, Ravel and Skrjabin have been published.
+Later on, pianists Cécile Ousset and Janina Fialkowska were important influences.
+Since 2009, under the labels of GENUIN and Oehms classics, three solo CDs including works by Beethoven, Schubert, Brahms, Debussy, Ravel, Scriabin, and others, were published.
 In 2013, Alexander Schimpf was presented with the ”Bavarian State Award for the Advancement of the Arts” in Munich.

 Invitations to piano recitals and solo performances with orchestras led him to perform in numerous German cities (among them Gasteig München, Konzerthaus Berlin, Alte Oper Frankfurt, Kölner Philharmonie, NDR Hannover, Beethovenhaus Bonn, Heidelberger Frühling, Ludwigsburger Schlossfestspiele) as well as Zankel Hall/Carnegie Hall in New York City, Auditorium du Louvre and Salle Cortot in Paris, Konzerthaus Vienna, the Marinskij Concert Hall in St. Petersburg, and the Auditorio Nacional in Madrid.
 Radio recordings of his concerts were made for, BR, NDR, SWR, ORF, Radio France, and more